TDLR: This is my opinion.

 - Most recruiters have no way to filter technical people, usually almost everyone who interviewed with the recruiter will receive the coding challenge.

 - take-home challenge: Once the homework read, the majority of developers believe the challenge is not worth their time and will stop there.
 Among the candidates who interviewed first with HR and received the take-home test, how many of them complete the task?
 Few recruiters were transparent with me about the percentage of people who submit their code.
-My guesstimate is fewer than a third submitted if the company has an established product.
+My guesstimate is fewer than a third submitted for an established product company .
 As Gayle mentioned if this is screening round, it should be kept short.

 - interviews Often the code challenge is not even discussed, it was only used as a filter.
 On several occasions, I like that these interviews served as an open discussion for design choices and the take-home project serves as a template to add additional features during a live coding interview (googling is allowed)